AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsubsection{Training Strategies}

-To train for recommendation, we use the BPR loss in Eq.~\eqref{defi:bpr} to optimize the recommendation goal, with the inner product as the score function and $i'$ as the negative sampled item, as shown below.
+We use the BPR loss in Eq.~\eqref{defi:bpr} to optimize the recommendation goal, with the inner product as the score function and $i'$ as the negative sampled item, as shown below.
 It can be generalized to other recommendation goals easily.